SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 where the emission is more complicated and can happen in different directions.

-The following image describes these different emissions, through an accretion column:
+The following image describes these different emissions, through an expanded accretion column:

 ![beam emissions](images/beams_pulsar.png)